 Toepan (three points): The vertical coordinate for all toepan measurement locations is the vertical coordinate of the brake pedal reference.
 The lateral coordinates of the left, center, and right toepan locations are obtained by adding 15 cm to, adding 0 cm to, and subtracting 15 cm from the brake pedal reference lateral coordinate, respectively.
+The longitudinal coordinate is measured and a mark is temporarily placed at the locations on the toepan.
 A utility knife is used to cut a small "v" in the carpet and underlying padding at each point on the toepan.
 The point of the "v" is peeled back, and the exposed floor is marked and measured.
 The carpet and padding are then refitted prior to the crash.